 After approval:

-The Data Management and Sharing (DMS) plan should be a one- to two-page document submitted with the general funding application as a PDF attachment.
+The Data Management and Sharing (DMS) plan should be submitted with the general funding application.
 If a researcher's application is also subject to the Genomic Data Sharing Policy, they should address GDS-specific topics within this general DMS plan and will no longer submit a separate GDS plan; see the call-out boxes in the NIH's Writing a Data Management & Sharing Plan page for more information on incorporating GDS.

 The topics to be included in a DMS Plan are laid out in the NIH's Supplemental Policy Information: Elements of an NIH Data Management and Sharing Plan.
 Briefly, the elements are:

 In general, more specificity is better because a comprehensive plan requires less spur-of-the-moment decision-making later.
 This is meant to be a helpful tool for researchers to organize and share their data, not merely a hoop to jump through!
-That being said, DMS Plans should be under two pages.
-This rule is true for all NIH applications, but some institutes or centers may have more specific requirements outlined in this list of NIH Institute and Center Data Sharing Policies.
+Some institutes or centers may have more specific requirements outlined in this list of NIH Institute and Center Data Sharing Policies.

 If you are not sure about an element of the Plan yet because it will depend on emergent needs during the course of the study, you can address this uncertainty within the relevant section.
 For example, if you are developing computational tools to work with your data, you can reference these without specifically naming software that doesn't yet exist.
 However, you should demonstrate that you are proactively considering these questions, especially when it comes to sharing your data through a repository or other data-sharing platform.
 If you specify something in your Plan that you want to change later, you may do so with approval of NIH staff.

-The best way to create a DMS Plan is by using the templates available through DMPTool, a service that allows you to submit draft DMS plans to HSLS librarians feedback before official submission.
+Finally, an excellent way to create a DMS Plan is by using the templates available through DMPTool, a service that allows you to send draft DMS plans to HSLS librarians feedback before official submission.
 The DMPTool team has updated their NIH template to reflect the requirements of the new policy, and will keep it up to date as new guidance is announced.
 For one-on-one help, contact HSLS Data Services.

 Managing your data and making it publicly available in an easy-to-use format with clear documentation costs money, both real and as time spent.
 The NIH allows investigators to request money for data management and sharing in the budget and budget justification sections of their applications.
 Specific information is included in the NIH's Supplemental Policy Information: Allowable Costs for Data Management and Sharing.